-The reality is that numbers mean everything when maximizing front of house productivity.
-Numbers never lie, and are clear markers of success or failure.
+The reality is that numbers mean everything when maximizing front-of-house productivity.
+Numbers never lie and are clear markers of success or failure.

 Many operate on the simple rule that food and labor costs should operate at around 60% of your total annual revenue.
 You can quickly estimate your labor costs by:

-- Splitting up your employees by department (in this case split all front of house employees into separate categories).
+- Splitting up your employees by department (in this case split all front-of-house employees into separate categories).

 3 Key Metrics for Restaurant Productivity

-While it’s important to always balance your labor and food costs, below are four quick ways you can identify certain factors that tie into front of house productivity.
+While it’s important to always balance your labor and food costs, below are four quick ways you can identify certain factors that tie into front-of-house productivity.

 1. Identify the average number of guests served per hour

 This can be split up into differing times of day if you are a restaurant with multiple services.
 Yet this should still be done the same for each service.
-Key things to identify here-do you have more customers per employees in a certain area?
+Key things to identify here-do you have more customers per employee in a certain area?

 If you have two bartenders for an evening service and only five people show up, you need to re-evaluate things.
-If you have four servers on for an evening, and only ten guests on average per hour for a four hour diner service, you’re only doing around forty covers.
+If you have four servers on for an evening, and only ten guests on average per hour for a four-hour diner service, you’re only doing around forty covers.
 This is not enough to keep things profitable.